tomduncalf/WebUISynth/README.md

 5. Select the `WebUISynth - Standalone Plugin` target in Xcode's header, then click the build button (play icon).
 The project should compile and start running as a standalone application.
 It should also open a Terminal window, in which the React dev server will run (so that the UI can be loaded from your local machine) – check this has no errors.
 6. Go to `Options` > `Audio/MIDI Settings` and select your MIDI keyboard as an input and play some notes – you should hear a basic synth sound which you can modify with the sliders.

-You can now edit the UI code in the `ui` directory (I recommend using VS Code as an editor as it has excellent Typescript support) and you should see the changes instantly in your app.
+You can now edit the UI code in the `ui` directory (I recommend using VS Code as an editor as it has excellent TypeScript support) and you should see the changes instantly in your app.

 You should also be able run to the synth as a plugin – I find this a bit less convenient for developing, as your plugin host probably takes a little while to startup.
 You may need to resign your plugin host to allow you to debug plugins running inside it.
 For Ableton Live you can do this by: